-Jordans Sustainable Agriculture Bursary
+The Sustainable Agriculture Bursary

-Jordans Cereals and The Prince’s Countryside Fund are dedicated to caring for nature and the environment and we can only do that with the support of passionate people who care about sustainable farming and agriculture.
+Jordans Cereals and The Royal Countryside Fund are dedicated to caring for nature and the environment and we can only do that with the support of passionate people who care about sustainable farming and agriculture.
 This is why, in 2019, we created the Sustainable Agriculture Bursary.

 Available exclusively to agriculture undergraduates at the Royal Agricultural University and the University of Reading, the Sustainable Agriculture Bursary has been designed to offer funding support, a mentoring programme, invitations to events and networking sessions, a standout CV and much more.